HeXA-UNIST/hexa-blog/source/_posts/XSS-subdomain-escape-wirte-up-on-Dropbox.md

 ---
 ## Beginning

-First, I think many people found that any html file is rendered in the event menu or the mobile web page (I think Dropbox team won't fix this problem).
-If we write down a JavaScript code to the html file, we can easily execute a JavaScript code on the html page.
-But, the script is executed on dl-web.dropbox.com.
-The session is a httponly cookie, so we can't easily steal the session.
+First, I think many people know that a html file uploaded on dropbox shows with rendering, and without any escaping.
+It means that, if we write down a JavaScript code to the html file, we can easily execute a JavaScript code on the html page without any problem.
+But, the script is executed on a sandbox domain, dl-web.dropbox.com.
+The important session is a httponly cookie, so we can't easily steal the user session.

 <p align="center"> <img src="/img/dropbox1.png" style="width: 60%;"/> </p>

-In this situation, I can set any cookie on dropbox.com domain.
+In this situation, I can set any cookie on dropbox.com domain (not www.dropbox.com).
 It means that it may be able to influence on www.dropbox.com.
-If main dropbox page do something using cookie, then maybe I can do something on www.dropbox.com
+If main dropbox page do something using the cookie on dropbox.com, then maybe I can do something on www.dropbox.com

 ## Vulnerability

 I found a some nice thing, Flash.
-After cookies, "flash" and "bang", are given, dropbox page draws a pop-up box which containing a text in "flash".
+After cookies, "flash" and "bang", are given, dropbox page draws a pop-up box which is containing a text in "flash".
 But, "bang" was a problem.
-It seems like hmac of "flash".
-So, I need to find "bang" value of custom "flash"
+It seems like a hmac of "flash".
+So, I need to find "bang" value of my custom "flash"

 I also found a function which unlinks device in security setting page.
 If I unlink a some device, then it shows me a flash message, which is containing device name.
-So, I set the device name (iphone name) to malicious name, and I unlinked it.
+So, I set the device name (iphone name) to a XSS text, and I unlinked it.

 ## Attack

 ![](/img/dropbox2.png)

-Now, I can get "flash" and "bang" value of any text (It is self-XSS.
-But, it can be combined with other attacks).
+Now, I can set "flash" and "bang" value to any text.

 ![](/img/dropbox3.png)

-Then, set the cookie in html, and make victim to move page to www.dropbox.com.
+Then, set the malicious cookie in a html.
+After that, make victim to move page to www.dropbox.com (trigger flash message).

 ```javascript
 <script>